Dave Wilcox: College career

-Boise Junior College & Oregon

 After graduating from Vale High School in eastern Oregon in 1960, Wilcox began his college football career at Boise Junior College (now Boise State University) and earned junior college All-America honors.
-After two years in Boise under head coach Lyle Smith, he transferred to the University of Oregon in Eugene in 1962 for his final two campaigns under head coach Len Casanova; His older brother John Wilcox had played for the Ducks on the 1957 team that went to the Rose Bowl, and was selected in the 1960 NFL Draft by the Philadelphia Eagles (15th round).
+After two years in Boise under head coach Lyle Smith, he transferred to the University of Oregon in Eugene in 1962 for his final two campaigns under head coach Len Casanova.
+His older brother John Wilcox was on the 1957 Ducks team which played in the Rose Bowl, and was selected in the 1960 NFL draft by the Philadelphia Eagles (15th round).

 Wilcox was a guard on offense and an end on defense, and teammates at Oregon included Mel Renfro and quarterback Bob Berry.
 After his senior season in 1963, Wilcox played in the Hula Bowl, Coaches’ All-America Bowl, and the College All-Star Game the following August.
 He became the first defensive lineman in Hula Bowl history to earn outstanding lineman honors.
 Both the Houston Oilers of the young American Football League and the San Francisco 49ers of the NFL sought to sign the Oregon star.
-The Oilers selected him in the sixth round (46th player overall) of the AFL draft, while the 49ers tapped him in the third round (29th overall) of the NFL draft, held two days later.
+The Oilers selected him in the sixth round (46th player overall) of the 1964 AFL draft; the 49ers tapped him in the third round (29th overall) of the NFL draft, held two days later.